 Gwen has spent much of her adult life making sculpture and, with her husband, Peter, raising their two children, who are now adults themselves.
-She began practicing Yoga about ten years ago, and as that practice brought more and more benefits – peace of mind, comfort in the body, better sleep, relief from various ailments, & the releasing of destructive habits – she became committed to sharing it with others.
+She began practicing Yoga about twelve years ago, and as that practice brought more and more benefits – peace of mind, comfort in the body, better sleep, relief from various ailments, & the releasing of destructive habits – she became committed to sharing it with others.
 She completed her 200 Hour Teacher Certification at Frog Pond Yoga Center in Princeton, Ma.
-With an emphasis on alignment and movement with breath, her classes center on the fundamentals of Classical Yoga, while allowing each participant to move at his or her own pace.
-Gwen is a long-time resident of West Acton, and enjoys raising chickens and attempting to train the family’s adorable “problem child,” a rescued labradoodle named Lamb Chop.
+With an emphasis on alignment and movement with breath, her classes center on the fundamentals of Classical Yoga, while allowing each participant to move at their own pace.

 What do you remember about your first yoga class?